 Best Activated Charcoal Powder

-One at home whitening treatment that has grown in popularity quickly over the past couple years is charcoal teeth whitening.
+One at home whitening treatment that has grown in popularity quickly over the past couple years is activated charcoal powder teeth whitening.

 Activated charcoal, or activated carbon, is a is a finely milled black powder made from coconut shells, bone char, olive pits, coal, sawdust, or other materials.